conservationtechlab/sound-annotator/README.md

 Download dependencies by running:
 `pip install -r requirements.txt`

-On Ubuntu: you may have to install some additional packages (e.g. sudo apt install libasound2-dev).
+On Ubuntu: you may have to install some additional Debian packages (e.g. sudo apt install libasound2-dev).
 These include (but may not be limited to):

 - libasound2-dev

 To run program: